axibase/atsd/api/network/README.md

 ### Enable Debug Mode

-By default, ATSD doesn't return acknowledgements to the client after processing data commands.
+By default, ATSD does not return acknowledgements to the client after processing data commands.
 Include the `debug` command at the start of the line to instruct the server to respond with `ok` for each processed command.

 * `debug` with valid command